changeworld/azure-docs.pl-pl/articles/cosmos-db/sql-api-sdk-node.md

 * Różne poprawki Literówka

 ### <a name="2.0.4"/>2.0.4</a>
-* Poprawki typ problemu defenition wprowadzona w 2.0.3
+* Poprawki wpisz definicji wydania, wprowadzona w 2.0.3

 ### <a name="2.0.3"/>2.0.3</a>
 * Usuń `big-integer` zależności